GEcaiIT/edx-documentation/en_us/shared/subsections/open_response_assessments/Access_ORA_Info.rst

 submissions they have graded.

-.. note:: After you remove an inappropriate response from peer assessment, you can choose whether the student who submitted that response is allowed to submit a new response.
-If you allow the student to submit a replacement response, the student state of the problem is reset.
-If you do not want to allow the student to submit a replacement response, she receives a grade of zero for each criterion in the assessment and a total grade of zero for the entire submission.
+.. note:: After you remove an inappropriate response from peer assessment, you decide whether the student who submitted that response is allowed to submit a replacement response.
+If you do not want to allow the student to submit a replacement response, you do not need to take any additional action.
+The student receives a grade of zero for the entire submission To allow the student to resubmit a response for a cancelled submission, :ref:`reset the student's attempts for the problem<reset_attempts>`.

 Remove a submission from peer assessment by completing these steps.